The Inner Landscape of Beauty

 [music: “David’s Guitar” by Daithi Sproule]

-Ms. Tippett: John O’Donohue died in his sleep on January 3, 2008, at the age of 52.
+Tippett: John O’Donohue died in his sleep on January 3, 2008, at the age of 52.
 This was one of the last interviews he gave.
-His books include Anam Ċara and Beauty.
-His final work was To Bless the Space Between Us: A Book of Blessings.
-More recently, a wonderful new book of conversation with him has been published in the U.K., called Walking on the Pastures of Wonder.
-And here, in closing, is one of his well-known poems of blessing, which he wrote for his mother at the time of his father’s death.
-He read it aloud to me when we sat together.
+Here, in closing, is one of his well-known poems of blessing, which he wrote for his mother at the time of his father’s death and read aloud to me when we sat together.

 [music: “Cam Ye By Athoil” by Celtic Fiddle Festival]